freesky86/SpringBoot-MyBatis-Hibernate-React/README.md

 # SpringBoot-MyBatis
 Spring Boot with MyBatis and Hibernate

-This project show you how to use MyBatis and Hibernate to connect to H2 database and MySQL database.
+This project show you how to use MyBatis and Hibernate to connect to H2, MySQL and SQL Server database.

 1.Hibernate use JpaRepository to access database.